Subham-Mishra/AngularJS-Cart/README.md

 # AngularJS-Cart
-This is an AngularJS SPA
+An AngularJS SPA which has option to add the products to cart , further calculating the net amount to be paid.